 Creating a culturally relevant environment helps to foster parental engagement of English Language Learners (ELLs).
-Therefore, cultural relevancy is important because it encourages more parental involvement, which leads to greater academic success.
-For schools and classrooms to be culturally responsive, school officials and teachers need to openly learn from and respectfully share with ELL families.
+Cultural relevancy is important because it recognizes the diverse experiences, creates connections, and encourages more parental involvement, which leads to greater academic success.
+For schools and classrooms to be culturally responsive, school officials and teachers need to openly learn from and respectfully share with ELL families and provide staff development for cultural competency.
 The following federal mandates from the Every Student Succeeds Act (ESSA) work in tandem to help create a culturally relevant environment in our nation’s school system.

 Title I, Part A